"I was reminded of all this recently, when I read the edition by Professor

 Theodore Khoury (Münster) of part of the dialogue carried on, perhaps in 1391,

-by the erudite Byzantine emperor Manuel II Paleologus and an educated Persian on
+by the erudite Byzantine emperor Manuel II Paleologus and an educated Persian on the subject of Christianity and Islam, and the truth of both.

 The dialogue ranges widely over the structures of faith contained in the Bible and in the Koran. . .
 In the seventh conversation the emperor touches on the theme of the holy war.
 The emperor must have known that Sura (Koranic chapter) 2, 256 reads: ‘There is no compulsion in religion.’
 According to the experts, this is one of